 6. Seville

 Seville is the largest and most popular destination in Andalusia.
-The student city boasts colourful streets, grand architecture and buzzing festivals.
+The student city boasts colorful streets, grand architecture, and buzzing festivals.

-One of the main attractions is the Cathedral of Seville, one of the largest churches in the world.
-There are also monuments dedicated to different regions of the country and the Jewish quarter to explore.
+One of the main attractions is the Cathedral of Seville, a UNESCO world heritage site and one of the largest churches in the world.
+There are also monuments dedicated to different regions of the country and the Jewish Quarter to explore.

 7. Granada

 Known as “The Moorish Jewel,” Granada is tucked between the foothills of the Sierra Nevada mountains.
-Experiencing the Arabic culture and Islamic architecture is like watching a masterful showpiece, with the Alhambra being the star of the show.
+Experiencing its Arabic culture and Islamic architecture is like watching a masterful showpiece, with the Granada Palace, Alhambra, being the star of the show.

 8. Salamanca